Wood fired spaghetti squash parmesan recipeFeb 26, 2016Posted by Chef Todd FisherPrint

 - I like to set my spaghetti squash on a dry, clean kitchen towel and then using a large, sharp knife split it in half.
-The towel will keep the squash from slipping and you from loosing a digit.
-This recipe is fairly easy and doesn't take a lot of work, leaving you some ample time for sipping a delicious Pinot Noir or Chianti Classico!
+The towel will keep the squash from slipping, and you from losing a digit!
+This recipe is fairly easy and doesn't take a lot of work, leaving you ample time for sipping a delicious Pinot Noir or Chianti Classico!

 - Split spaghetti squash in half and scoop out seeds.
 Rub squash with olive oil and place in an oven-proof baking pan.
 Sprinkle with kosher salt and black pepper and place in a 400 degree F oven for about 15 minutes.

 - Pull the squash and fill each half with half of the tomato sauce, and a dollop of ricotta, and place back into the oven.
 Allow the squash to cook for 20-30 minutes longer, being careful not to let it brown too much.
 Remove from oven when edges are golden brown and cheese is showing a little browning as well.
 You can also check the doneness by inserting a fork into the squash and having it easily pull out.

 - Before serving, freshly micro-plane pecorino cheese over the cooked squash and tear some basil to drop on top.
 To serve, put on a little Frank Sinatra and start twirling and lifting the spaghetti squash out using the shell as your bowl.
 A sprinkle of red chili flakes and, Mamma Mia! you'll feel like your at Nonna's table!